-Dr. Anthony Q. Briggs (Dr. Briggs) graduated with his PhD from the Department of Curriculum, Teaching and Learning at the Ontario Institute for Studies (OISE) of the University of Toronto.
-Dr. Briggs is currently Post Doctoral Fellow Diversity and Equal Opportunity in Higher Education in the Department of Sociology, Social Work, Anthropology, and Criminal Justice at Oakland University in Rochester Michigan.
+Dr. Anthony Q. Briggs (Dr. Briggs) graduated with his PhD from Ontario Institute for Studies (OISE) at University of Toronto.
+Dr. Briggs completed T32 Post Doctoral Fellow at New York University School of Medicine in the Dept. Population Health July 2022.

 Dr. Briggs’ scholarly past research focuses on understanding how psychosocial risk factors influence the educational choices of young precariously employed Caribbean Black Male Youth (CBMYs), as they try to access to stable employment, and increase their wellbeing and quality of life which lead to a couple of publications.
 Dr. Briggs’ work has evolved by investigating the association between psychological resilience, insufficient sleep, dementia and cardiovascular disease risk among the Black/ African American older adult population.

 Currently, Dr Briggs holds a Research Assistant Professor position at NYU Langone Health.